PresleyUyi/Wellness365-UI-UX/README.md

 # Wellness365-UI-UX
 This wireframe is a user interface design that I designed for my team project.
+Wellness365 is a health and wellness web application focused on improving users’ sleep habits.
+The system allows users to input personal data such as age, weight, and height, which is stored for personalised insights.
+Users can track their sleep patterns, set sleep goals, and receive notifications to help stay on track.
+Wellness365 also provides helpful tips to improve sleep quality, promoting a healthier daily routine.